jonasnapoles/jonasnapoles/README.md

 👨‍💻 I am a software developer with an Advanced Certificate in Software Development at Citeforma Further Education and Training.

-🎓 I am currently studying for a Bachelor´s Degree in Information Systems at University College Estácio (UNESA).
+🎓 I am currently studying for a Bachelor´s Degree in Information Systems at Estácio de Sá University (UNESA).

 📃 My background is in Web design, Front-end, and Back-end development.

-🌱 I am currently learning Laravel and React.js.
+🌱 I am currently learning AWS, Laravel and React.js.

 🔭 I am currently working on my portfolio.

 🔎 I am available to collaborate with NGOs.

-📫 I can be reached on [Linkedin](www.linkedin.com/in/jonasnapoles).
+📫 I can be reached on [Linkedin](www.linkedin.com/in/j-n-oliveira/).

 <p align="left">
   <a href="https://github.com/jonasnapoles"><img height="180em" src="https://github-readme-stats.vercel.app/api?username=jonasnapoles&show_icons=true&theme=gotham">